spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/credentials.md

 user account will be placed in a temporary suspended state for a duration of 15 minutes.
 Upon expiration of the 15 minutes, the user can try to log in again.

-Use the following sections below to learn how to manage user credentials.
+Use the following sections to learn how to manage user credentials.

 ## Change Password